-6. What formal and/or informal assessment methods and measures do you use to determine employee well-being, satisfaction, and motivation?
+7. What formal and/or informal assessment methods and measures do you use to determine employee well-being, satisfaction, and motivation?
 How do you use other measures, such as employee retention and grievances?
 How do you determine priorities for improvement?

-The LAC periodically uses the "Campbell Organizational Survey" to formally measure the views of staff.
+The LAC periodically has historically used the "Campbell Organizational Survey" to formally measure the views of staff.
 (See performance measures Table 7.4.1.)
-This survey enables us to measure changes in the perceptions of staff across time.
-In FY 06-07, we will administer this survey and meet as an organization to discuss its results and any needed improvements.
+This survey has enabled us to measure changes in the perceptions of staff across time.
+In FY 06-07, however, we learned that the price of using this survey had increased significantly.
+As a result, we did not administer a survey last year.
+In FY 07-08, we will select another survey instrument and, afterward, will meet as an organization to discuss its results and determine priorities for improvement.